 Be sure to tell us your favorite ways to save money in the comments section or tweet us your tried and true tips @golfadvisor.

-36 ways to save money on a golf trip
+36 ways to score value on a golf trip

 1. Make your first round a "warm-up" course